plexichat/plexichat/docs/configuration.md

 #### Message Encryption

 When `encrypt_messages` is enabled, message content is encrypted using AES-256-GCM before being stored in the database.
-The encryption key is automatically generated and stored in `~/.plexichat/data/.encryption_key`.
+This provides **Zero-friction At-Rest Encryption** (server-side encryption), protecting data from database compromises.

+**Security Keys:**
+- General Data Key: `~/.plexichat/data/.encryption_key`
+- Message Key: `~/.plexichat/data/.message_encryption_key`

+**Environment Overrides:**
+For production deployments, you can provide these keys via environment variables (Base64 encoded 32-byte strings):
+- `PLEXICHAT_ENCRYPTION_KEY`
+- `PLEXICHAT_MESSAGE_KEY`

-**Important:** Back up this key file!
-If lost, encrypted messages cannot be recovered.
+**Important:** Back up your encryption key files!
+If lost, encrypted data cannot be recovered.

+#### Key Rotation

+PlexiChat supports automatic encryption key rotation.
+When `key_rotation_days` is set, the server will automatically generate a new encryption key if the current one is older than the specified period.

+- Old keys are kept in the keyring to allow decryption of existing data.
+- All new data is encrypted using the latest key version.
+- Key rotation period is checked on server startup.

-The server will show a security warning on startup reminding you to back up the encryption key.
+The server will show a security warning on startup reminding you to back up the keyring.

 ### User Features